 Even if humans were rapidly changing the climate – and that’s a highly contentious and hotly debated claim – it would be difficult to notice the difference due to the natural variability of the weather.
 In fact, think about it: Would the thought that the climate could be changing even have crossed your mind if you had never read about it in the news?

 Weather fluctuates so much that it typically overwhelms the effects of climate change.
-Noticing trends in the climate through all that atmospheric noise is exceptionally difficult, and a blizzard in April sends that message loud and clear.We value your comments!
-Please weigh in on our comment section below.
+Noticing trends in the climate through all that atmospheric noise is exceptionally difficult, and a blizzard in April sends that message loud and clear.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com